A. H. “Pete” Stevens

 Two officers standing in uniform on the dock.
 Army ttruck behind them Officer on right with helmet and respirator (gas mask) etc. On the dock at Nanaimo.
 With the Lincoln and Welland Regiment on the dock at Nanaimo, British Columbia circa 1942 - Lieutenant A. H. Stevens on the right.

-With the Lincoln and Welland Regiment on the dock at Nanaimo, British Columbia circa 1942 – Lieutenant A. H. Stevens on the right.
+With the Lincoln and Welland Regiment on the docks at Nanaimo, British Columbia circa 1942 – Lieutenant A. H. Stevens on the right.

 WWII Canadian Army officer leaning against his mopotorcycle.
 Lieutenant A. H. (Pete) STEVENS Lincoln and Welland Regiment.
 1942 in Newfoundland with his new Harley-Davidson WLC motorcycle DND number 42-1-5561